18F/acq-tech-presentations/tech-theory-time/virtual-machines/vm-presentation.md

 * because they use the host's operating system, they turn on instantly - no boot-up
 * they also don't need as much storage or memory because they use the host's operating system
 * generally they only run a single application
+* they don't need much configuration - they inherit it from the host operating system